wfailla/un-orchestrator/orchestrator/README.md

 More in detail, when it receives a command to deploy a new NF-FG, it does all the operations required to actually implement the forwarding graph:

-  * retrieve the most appropriate image for the selected virtual network function (VNF);
+  * retrieve the most appropriate images for the selected virtual network functions (VNFs);
-  * configure the virtual switch (vSwitch) to create a new logical switching instance (LSI) and the ports required to connect it to the VNF to be deployed;
+  * configure the virtual switch (vSwitch) to create a new logical switching instance (LSI) and the ports required to connect it to the VNFs to be deployed;
-  * deploy and start the VNF;
+  * deploy and start the VNFs;
-  * translate the rules to steer the traffic into OpenFlow flowmod messages to be sent to the vSwitch (some flowmod are sent to the new LSI, others to the LSI-0, i.e. an LSI that steers the traffic into the proper graph.)
+  * translate the rules to steer the traffic into OpenFlow flowmod messages to be sent to the vSwitch (some flowmods are sent to the new LSI, others to the LSI-0, i.e. an LSI that steers the traffic towards the proper graph.)

 Similarly, the un-orchestrator takes care of updating or destroying a graph, when the proper messages are received.